roshanthomas582/vital_chain/README.md

   - Only doctors can upload **prescriptions** and **certificates**.
   - Patients cannot modify or upload these records.

-- **Automated Medication Tracker:**
-  - Active medicines are fetched from prescriptions and shown only if valid for the current day.

 - **Restricted Access to Patient Data:**
   - Doctors can only view and modify **today’s scheduled patients** for added security and privacy.

+- **Firebase Authentication:**
+  - Uses Firebase Authentication for secure login and user verification.
+  - Passwords are hashed and securely stored by Firebase.

+- **Database Rules:**
+  - Firebase Firestore security rules are applied to allow access only to authenticated users based on roles (patient or doctor).

+- **Data Encryption:**
+  - All data in Firebase Firestore and files in Firebase Storage are **encrypted in transit and at rest** by default to ensure confidentiality and integrity.

 ---

 ## 📄 Auto-Generated PDF Prescriptions

 - Includes:
-  - Doctor’s name, photo, hospital, and signature
+  - Doctor’s name, hospital, and signature
   - Patient’s name, age, and profile data
   - Medical details: problem, diagnosis, suggestions, and prescribed medicines
 - Automatically created and saved for both doctor and patient views.